 Blinded labels can be supplied that include a section with unblinding information that is masked with a tamper evident scratch-off laminate.
 If the drug associated with the blinded conventional clinical labels must be unblinded in the field, the laminate surface can be scratched off with a coin to reveal the treatment data concealed below.

 Sometimes when labeling vials, you may have more text to place on the label than will fit on an area of the maximum labeling height.
 To alleviate that constraint, we can create a slope-cut label design.
-This type of label has an adhesive area affixed to the vial up to the full labeling height but then has a taller larger segment that rises about that section to place the additional text.
+This type of label has an adhesive area affixed to the vial up to the full labeling height but then has a taller larger segment that rises above that section to place the additional text.

 Product that is administered in tubes and used in clinical trials often must be covered up to blind the pre-printed copy on the tube itself.
 To accomplish this, we create custom die shapes with opaque backed material to completely wrap around the tube and conceal the pre-printed information.
 The study text can be printed directly onto the surface of these conventional clinical labels for your drug trial.